About Redmond Therapy Group

 MSW, LICSW

-I believe it is the client who decides the therapeutic path and as in life, no two people will experience the same path in therapy.
-Every client’s treatment is designed for them based on their needs and place in life.
-I utilize different treatment modalities such as Cognitive Behavioral Therapy, Motivational Interviewing Techniques, Strength-Based and Narrative to help each client build on their strengths, strategies and build a healthy path forward.
+I believe it is the client who decides the therapeutic path and, as in life, no two people will experience the same path in therapy.
+Every client’s treatment is designed for them based on their needs, personal abilities, and the lens they see the world through.
+I look forward to potentially meeting with you and helping you along your journey.

 Janise Zayas,